 Welfare Regime

-While Indonesia’s social safety nets remain underdeveloped compared to those of many European countries, there have been significant improvements in recent years.
-In 2014, the health component of a new social security agency (BPJS) became operational, with the goal of providing health insurance to all Indonesians.
+While Indonesia’s social safety nets remain underdeveloped compared with those of many European countries, there have been significant improvements in recent years.
+In 2014, the health component of a new social security agency, Badan Penyelenggara Jaminan Sosial Kesehatan (BPJS), began operating with the goal of providing health insurance to all Indonesians.
 Citizens with a regular income pay monthly premiums, while the government covers these costs for the poor or unemployed.
-Thus, the primary focus is to provide health care, but the approach could also be interpreted as an anti-poverty measure.
-According to the Coordinating Ministry for Human Development and Cultural Affairs, 89.4% or 246,464,342 Indonesians were included in the BPJS scheme in October 2022.
+The primary focus is health care, but the approach also could be interpreted as an anti-poverty measure.
+BPJS Kesehatan President Director Ali Ghufron Mukti said the total number of National Health Insurance (JKN) participants as of October 31, 2024, had reached 277,538,004, or about 98.25% of Indonesia’s population.

-In 2015, the second BPJS component was launched, offering accident and life insurance as well as pension programs for persons older than 56 years.
-However, the existing pension schemes are at a very basic level, resulting in state-sponsored pensions of less than $200.
-As more and more health and social assistance programs need to be supported, the Indonesian government has faced significant increases in health and welfare expenditures.
-During the COVID-19 pandemic, the government offered additional social protections, first in the form of food aid and later in the form of cash payments.
+In 2015, the second BPJS component launched, offering accident and life insurance as well as pension programs for people older than 56.
+However, existing pension schemes are very basic, resulting in state-sponsored pensions of less than $200.
+As these additional health and social assistance programs have required support, the Indonesian government has faced significant increases in health and welfare spending.

 Social safety nets

-The Indonesian state maintains that equal opportunities exist for everyone to access education, public office, and employment; however, specific hurdles exist for women, the poor, rural citizens, the LGBTQ+ community, and ethnic and religious minorities.
+The Indonesian state maintains that equal opportunities exist for everyone to pursue education, hold public office and gain employment.
+However, specific hurdles exist for women, the poor, rural citizens, the LGBTQ+ community, and ethnic and religious minorities.

-Underprivileged citizens attending low-quality public schools face similar constraints as private school graduates when seeking employment or public office; however, private school graduates are structurally better positioned in these pursuits.
+Underprivileged citizens who attend low-quality public schools face constraints similar to those faced by private school graduates when seeking employment or public office; however, private school graduates are structurally better positioned in these pursuits.

 Rural Indonesians face more challenging conditions than their urban counterparts.
-In September 2022, 7.5% of urban citizens were living in poverty, compared to 12.4% of the rural population.
+In March 2023, 7.1% of urban residents lived in poverty, compared with 11.8% of rural residents.

 Equal opportunity